Hybrid Approximate Message Passing: Graphical Model Problems with Linear Mixing

 \subsection{Further Assumptions and Notation}

-In the analysis below, we will assume that, for all factor nodes $f_i(\cdot)$, the strong and weak neighbors, $\alpha(i)$ and $\beta(i)$, are disjoint.
-That is, \beq \alpha(i) \cap \beta(i) = \emptyset. \eeq This assumption introduces no loss of generality: If an edge $(i,j)$ is both weak and strong, we can modify the function $f_i(\xbf_{\alpha}(i),\zbf_i)$ to ``move" the influence of $\xbf_j$ from the term $\zbf_i$ into the direct term $\xbf_{\alpha(i)}$.
-For example, suppose that for some $i$,
+In the analysis below, we will assume that, for each factor node $f_i(\cdot)$, we have that \beq \alpha(i) \cap \beta(i) = \emptyset, \eeq i.e., the strong and weak neighbor sets are disjoint.
+This assumption introduces no loss of generality: If an edge $(i,j)$ is both weak and strong, we can modify the function $f_i(\xbf_{\alpha(i)},\zbf_i)$ to ``move" the influence of $\xbf_j$ from the term $\zbf_i$ into the direct term $\xbf_{\alpha(i)}$.
+For example, suppose that, for some $i$,